Chicken Fajitas

 This post may contain affiliate links.
 Read my full disclosure policy.

-Peppers: Bell peppers are standard, but if you’re a spicy food lover, try substituting some of the bell peppers for poblano or even jalapeño peppers.
+- Red Onion & Bell Peppers: This classic fajita duo provide sweetness and crunch, adding a fresh, vibrant element to the fajitas.
+If you’re a spicy food lover, try substituting some of the bell peppers for jalapeño peppers.

 Step-by-Step Instructions